spdx/spdx-spec/docs/conformance.md

   definition of gap solution that can be used as submission for revision to the SPDX standard.

-Software that conforms to the SPDX specification at the extension profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including the abstract Extension class serving as the base for all defined extension subclasses.
+Software that conforms to the SPDX specification at the Extension Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including the abstract Extension class serving as the base for all defined Extension subclasses.

-Conformance to the extension profile compliance point does not entail support for the Licencing, Security, Data Set, AI, Build, or profiles of the SPDX but is expected to be used in combination with the other profiles to extend them.
+Conformance to the Extension Profile compliance point does not entail support for the Licencing, Security, Dataset, AI, Build, or profiles of the SPDX but is expected to be used in combination with the other profiles to extend them.

 This compliance point facilitates interchange of extended information that goes